Skip to main content

 The humanistic approach to education grew out of the theories of humanistic psychology developed by Maslow and others.
 They developed a client-centered (or student-centered)philosophy based on respect and empathy, with the goal of creating a climate that supports personal growth and healthy relationships.
 This belief is also a foundation both for CHC's approach to our programs, and the small group settings we use to present them.

 CHC is an education agency, not a counseling or treatment service.
-As such, all our programs are presented to groups--classes of elementary,secondary, or college students, youth groups, adult groups or clubs, and at workplaces.
-All CHC staff and contractors are trained in facilitation skills based on learning theory and group dynamics.
+As such, all our programs are presented to groups - classes of elementary, secondary, or college students, youth groups, adult groups or clubs, and at workplaces.
+All CHC staff and presenters are trained in facilitation skills based on learning theory and group dynamics.

 CHC's approach to alcohol, tobacco and other drugs (ATOD) prevention education is grounded in these principles.
 Research in the 1990s showed that prevention education is most effective when it helps individuals explore their emotional and behavioral patterns, their decision-making skills and tendencies, their self esteem, their communication skills, and their relationships with family members and friends.
 This approach helps people, especially youth, develop the resiliency to make positive choices in the face of life's stresses and challenges, and not turn to substance abuse to cope with them.